 As an example, we had a concrete polishing client who knew that if he polished the concrete in supermarkets just before a rain, then there was sure to be complaints and slips as people tracked water on to his freshly polished floors.
 He was creating virtual ice rinks in numerous supermarkets and he knew it.
 He knew it from decades of experiencing this issue and dealing with the fallout (lawsuits, complaints, late-night phone calls from store managers, etc., etc.).
 He also knew that after months of heavy foot traffic following his polishing of the floors, the floors got roughened up and the slips and complaints virtually stopped when the floors got wet.

 He asked us to perform tests using the British pendulum tester and the BOT-3000E using the TCNA’s test method ANSI A326.3 on both freshly polished concrete floors and on floors that had been roughened up after months of heavy foot traffic.
 The pendulum said that a freshly polished floor was quite a bit more slippery when wet than one with some roughness and texture.
 Our client knew this to be correct based on his real-world experience.
 ANSI A326.3 said that the more finely he polished the floor, the safer it got.
-That’s the exact opposite of what we both knew to be true (and all of the store managers), but the store owners could theoretically use this bogus BOT-3000E data to help defend the numerous slip and fall claims they were fighting.
+That’s the exact opposite of what we both knew to be true (and all of the store managers), but the store owners could theoretically use this bogus BOT-3000E data on polished concrete floors to help defend the numerous slip and fall claims they were fighting.

 Static friction testing in the USA using ASTM C1028 and the misinformation that anything above a 0.60 SCOF for a level floor was considered “safe” no doubt caused countless life-changing injuries to innocent people.
 The misinformation helped tile manufacturers and floor polishers sell their popular but slippery polished and glossy products and services and helped the TCNA sell lots of floor slip resistance tests.
 ANSI A326.3 will no doubt continue this misinformation crisis into the future, causing countless more innocent people to suffer in hospital beds, and send them into premature graves so that tile manufacturers can continue to sell shiny tile that’s slippery when wet, with the help of junk science that says slippery floors aren’t slippery.